About Us

 We don’t do this alone.
 Real change happens when neighbors, businesses, and organizations come together toward a shared purpose.

 Treasurer Josh joined BPAC as a founding board member with a shared desire to expand the organization's impact and ensure every dollar raised goes where it matters most.
-He serves as a partner not only in CADCO, where he serves as VP, but in BPAC's mission to enrich the lives of those on the autism spectrum.
+He serves not only as a partner in BPAC, but also in CADCO, where he serves as Vice President.
+Josh graduated from UNC-Chapel Hill with a BS in Economics.
+He is a licensed NC General Contractor and holds a NC Real Estate Brokers License.
+With a personal connection to autism, Josh looks forward to continuing to support BPAC's mission to enrich the lives of those on the autism spectrum - all in honor of his son, who he raises in Cary alongside his wife Jenny.

 BPAC welcomes everyone who believes in building a more inclusive, supportive world for the autism community.
 There are many ways to get involved and every single one makes a difference.